-Cs. melanura habitat surveillance: Predictive models of EEE cycles and distributions are apparently no longer reliable as EEE activity can no longer be estimated by high populations of Cs. melanura.
-It was seen in several resting box sites in 2012 that even with lower than usual populations of Cs. melanura, EEE was still being transmitted.
-Monitoring their populations to help in predicting EEE activity has been troublesome due to the locations where this species breeds and develops.
+Cs. melanura habitat surveillance: Monitoring Cs. melanura population trends can help to predict future EEE activity.
 Cs. melanura is one of only a few mosquitoes that survive the winter in the larval stage.
 Instead of open water, they develop inside flooded root mats, holes and tunnels (crypts) under trunks of trees and in tree hummocks in acidic Atlantic White Cedar, Red Maple swamps and sphagnum bogs (Figure 17 & 18).